cs207-project-group4/cs207-FinalProject/docs/installation.rst

 Installation
 =============

-autograd can be install though pypi and from our GitHub repository.
+Autograd can be install though `pypi <https://pypi.org/project/dragongrad/>`_ and from our `GitHub repository <https://github.com/cs207-project-group4/cs207-FinalProject>`_.
 The recommended way to install autograd is through pypi.

 Pypi installation